 David Marcozzi, MD, MHS-CL, FACEP

-The author of several articles and scientific manuscripts, he is also the recipient of numerous military and civilian awards, including the National Security Council Outstanding Achievement Award, a Certificate of Appreciation from the Assistant to the President for Homeland Security and Counterterrorism, the Army Medical Department 'A' Proficiency Designator, the Army Commendation Medal, the National Disaster Medical System Distinguished Member Award and the Duke Emergency Medicine Distinguished Faculty Award.
-Dr. Marcozzi was also named the 2021 Physician of the Year by the Maryland Chapter of the American College of Emergency Physicians.
+The author of several articles and scientific manuscripts, he is also the recipient of numerous military and civilian awards, including the National Security Council Outstanding Achievement Award, a Certificate of Appreciation from the Assistant to the President for Homeland Security and Counterterrorism, the Army Medical Department 'A' Proficiency Designator, the Army Commendation Medal, the National Disaster Medical System Distinguished Member Award and a Special Founders Award for Exemplary Service from the University of Maryland, Baltimore.
+He was also presented with the Duke Emergency Medicine Distinguished Faculty Award and named the 2021 Physician of the Year by the Maryland Chapter of the American College of Emergency Physicians.

 He earned a Bachelor of Science in Biochemistry from Boston College and an MD from St. George’s University School of Medicine.
 Dr. Marcozzi completed his residency in Emergency Medicine at Brown University School of Medicine, serving as Chief Resident in his final training year.
 He also earned a Master of Health Sciences in Clinical Leadership degree from the Duke University School of Medicine.